equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 bounded context `Classroom::Student` (ideally with own DB table) and `PublicBoard::Student` (ideally with own DB table)

+> I'll not go into details of how you might sync up  data in those
+> cases as this article is not working with this solution.

-So what you are ultimately trying to achieve is organize code into layers similar to this:
+So what Bounded Contexts are ultimately trying to achieve is organize code into separate business boundaries:

 ![bounded contexts example 1](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/bounded-context-1.jpg)

+**In order to fetch data or call functionality of different bounded context you would call interfaces of those bounded contexts** (you should not call directly Bounded Context classes)

 > You may be ask: "Are Bounded Contexts something like namespaces e.g.: `/admin` or `/api` ?"
 > No, no their not.
 Think about it this way: "every Bounded Context have
 > its own code for admin e.g. `classroom/admin`, `public_board/admin`".
 > It's the same structure like if you are building microservices (every
 > microservice is own independent application pulling only data
-> needed from other microservices that it needs)
+> needed from other microservices) Microservices are the ultimate
+> respresentation of Bounded Contexts.
 > If you don't understand what I mean by that please watch talk
 > [Web Architecture choices & Ruby](https://skillsmatter.com/skillscasts/11594-lrug-march)([mirror](https://www.youtube.com/watch?v=xhEyUYTuSQw)) or
 > [Microservices • Martin Fowler](https://www.youtube.com/watch?v=wgdBVIX9ifA)